opoplawski/ansible-pfsense/README.md

 WIP ansible module for managing pfsense firewalls.

 This is the very early stages of a module to allow you to configure pfsense firewalls with ansible.

+# configuration

+The python interpreter is in a non-standard location on pfSense, so you will need to set:

+ ansible_python_interpreter: /usr/local/bin/python2.7

+# modules
 There are currently the following modules:

 * pfsense_alias for managing aliases
 * pfsense_authserver_ldap for managing LDAP authentication servers